How to Sign Up for Traffic School: Quick and Easy Steps

 What do I need to do to schedule a traffic school session after I’ve been cited?

-Choose an approved school and sign up for a session before the deadline.
+Then, choose an approved school and sign up for a session before your deadline.

 For in-person classes, pick a date and time that works for you.

-For online courses, you can usually start right away after enrolling.
+If you opt for online courses, you can usually start right after enrolling.